-Rental Income Tax (Effective) - El Salvador Compared to Latin America
+Rental Income Tax (Effective) in El Salvador compared to Latin America

 El Salvador: Rental income taxes (%).

 The tax levied on the average annual income on a rental apartment/property in the country.

 - The property is personally directly owned jointly by husband and wife

 - Both owners are foreigners and non-residents

 - There is no mortgage, i.e., no loan is taken for the purchase

 In arriving at the pre-tax profit figure, we calculate, and deduct:

 - Depreciation / capital allowances if available.
 We assume a value for the apartment based on our valuation research, and depreciate on this basis.